giotto-ai/pipeline-tools/README.md

 from pipeline_tool.pipeline_config import PipelineConfig
 ```

-Next, you need to use the PipelineConfig class, which allows you to prepare the necessary parameters (input and output shape, data type).
+Next, you should use the PipelineConfig class, which enables you to prepare the necessary parameters (input and output shape, data type).

 ```python
  config = PipelineConfig([X, Y, Z], [X, Y], "dtype")
 ```
 > *One important thing to know is that the first number given in input/output shape is your batch size.*

-Once you have defined your config and create your model, you can process it as show in the example bellow.
+Once you have defined your config and created your model, you can process it as shown in the example below.

 ```python
 N_GPUs = 2